-It is important to note that ServCorp does offer your first month free, allowing you to see if a virtual office is right for you.
+It is important to note that ServCorp offers your first month free, allowing you to see if a virtual office is right for you.

-With ServCorp, you do not need to commit to a contract.
+With ServCorp, you need not commit to a contract.
 ServCorp is flexible, offering month-to-month contracts.

-This is perfect if you are new to the idea of a virtual office and would love to try it out, or if you are simply looking for a temporary solution.
+This is perfect if you are new to a virtual office and would love to try it out, or if you are simply looking for a temporary solution.

 Not only is the pricing and flexibility of ServCorp attractive, so is their reputation.
-ServCorp is highly appraised by their customers, due to their superb customer service.
+ServCorp is highly appraised by its customers, for their superb customer service.

 When working from a remote location, excellent customer service is vital and can go a long way.

-ServCorp has attractive prices and flexible contracts, but the virtual office providers lacks in extra perks and features.
+ServCorp has attractive prices and flexible contracts, but the virtual office providers lack in extra perks and features.

-ServCorp allows you to use public workspaces in their other locations, but you are limited to only three hours each day.
+They allow you to use public workspaces in their other locations, but they limit you to only three hours each day.

-Furthermore, ServCorp is available only in 9 states, reaching far less customers than other virtual office providers.
+Furthermore, ServCorp is available only in 9 states, reaching far fewer customers than other virtual office providers.

 Founded in 2006, DaVinci Virtual LLC is a multinational corporation with headquarters in Salt Lake City, Utah.

-DaVinci providers communication services, virtual offices, meeting rooms to over 45,000 companies in 5 different continents.
+DaVinci provides communication services, virtual offices, meeting rooms to over 45,000 companies in 5 different continents.

 Features and Integration

-DaVinci offers an answering service, advanced call routing, scheduling appointments, audio conferencing.,
+DaVinci offers answering service, advanced call routing, scheduling appointments, audio conferencing.,

 Unlimited long-distance calls, taking orders, as well as making outgoing calls.
-Furthermore, the receptionist can enter data and even schedule flights.
+The receptionist can enter data and even schedule flights.

-Regus charges a one-time set up fee of $150 for virtual office, and $95 for an answering service.
+Regus charges a one-time setup fee of $150 for a virtual office and $95 for an answering service.

-For a mailing address you can expect to pay $55-$135, while a mailing address and answering service is $204-$334, depending on your location.
+For a mailing address, you can expect to pay $55-$135, while a mailing address and answering service are $204-$334, depending on your location.

-Additional services such as data entry and flight scheduling costs $50 per hour.
+Additional services such as data entry and flight scheduling cost $50 per hour.
 DaVinci does not provide complimentary workspace.
-For a private office you will be charged $10-$35, and conference rooms cost $25-$45 per hour.
+For a private office, they will charge you $10-$35, and conference rooms cost $25-$45 per hour.

-DaVinci is provides services worldwide and in 47 states and Washington DC.
-DaVinci seems highly accessible, hence you are more likely to find DaVinci Virtual in your area.
+DaVinci provides services worldwide and in 47 states and Washington DC.
+They seem highly accessible, hence you are more likely to find DaVinci Virtual in your area.

-DaVinci also has an excellent answering service, with adds-on features such as appointment and flight scheduling.
+DaVinci also has excellent answering service, with adds-on features such as appointment and flight schedules.
 This cuts the necessity of having an executive assistant, especially when working from a remote office.

 DaVinci’s receptionist is located in a call center rather than at your rental office.
 While the answering service is quite advanced, it is far less personable than face-to-face.

-DaVinci also charges for work-spaces at an hourly rate.
+They also charge for work-spaces at an hourly rate.
 If you find that you can strictly work from home or your nearby coffee shop, this might work for you.

 Otherwise, the fees might add up quickly with a constant office and conference room rental.
 Overall, DaVinci Virtual is certainly the pricier option, with two initial set up fees of $150 for a virtual office and $95 for an answering service.

-If you do not want to commit or unsure if a virtual office is right for you, DaVinci is probably need the appropriate provider for your business.
+If you do not want to commit or unsure if a virtual office is right for you, DaVinci probably needs the provider for your business.